broadinstitute/wfl/docs/md/index.md

 After which, the developers who have broad VPN connected can go to the [Jenkins Page](https://gotc-jenkins.dsp-techops.broadinstitute.org/job/deploy-wfl/build?delay=0sec) to deploy applicable versions of WFL to various available cloud projects.

-!!! warning
-    In addition to its own version, Workflow Launcher also needs to manage the version of `warp.git` which contribute the WDL files.
-    Currently, that version is controlled by the commit hash string in function `stage-some-files` in `api/src/build.clj`, for instance:

-    ```clojure
-    (util/shell-io! "git" "-C" (.getParent environments)
-                      "checkout" "ad2a1b6b0f16d0e732dd08abcb79eccf4913c8d8")
-    ```

-    In the long term, this is likely to change.

 Learn more about the deployment details in
 [Deployment of WorkFlow Launcher](/docs/md/dev-deployment.md).